-She has more than 12 years experience in the travel industry sector, having previously been employed by a travel consolidator.
-In 2005, Lyndall was appointed as a Director (subsequently resigned 23 June 2010) and became shareholder.
-Lyndall's current role is General Manager Facilities.
+She has more than 13 years experience in the travel industry sector, having previously been employed by a travel consolidator.
+In 2005, Lyndall became a shareholder and was appointed as a Director of Corporate Travel Management Group Pty Ltd (subsequently resigned 23 June 2010 as part of Corporate Travel Management's transition to a listed public corporation).
+Lyndall's current role is Audit and Risk Manager.